 It’s a big car, too, with an overall length of just over 4.8 metres and a wheelbase of 2785mm; there simply aren’t many mainstream sedans or hatchbacks of that size these days, although it’s probably worth noting that the Skoda Superb – one of few obvious rivals for the C5 X – is a little longer on both those measurements.
 Nevertheless, Citroen’s effort has been well received so far in China, where it’s manufactured.

-The plug-in hybrid driven here, meanwhile, is stock Stellantis fare as well: the same 1.6-litre PureTech mixed with a 81kW electric motor for a combined peak output of 165kW.
+The plug-in hybrid driven here is stock Stellantis fare as well: the same 1.6-litre PureTech mixed with a 81kW electric motor for a combined peak output of 165kW.
 The battery capacity is 12.4kWh, enough for up to 55km of pure-electric motoring after less than two hours connected to a 7kW home wallbox.

 Despite the jacked-up looks, all versions of the car are front-wheel drive, and there’s a single eight-speed automatic transmission offered across the range.
-And that Chinese manufacturing base means there’s no diesel option.

 Underneath it all, of course, is Stellantis’s EMP2 platform – but the C5 X does feature Citroen’s most comprehensive attempt yet to offer standout comfort in the class.
 Citroen’s Progressive Hydraulic Cushions – in effect, hydraulic bump stops – are now joined by the Active Suspension technology that was first seen on the DS 7 Crossback.
 It uses sensors to read the road surface, allowing software to then adjust the hydraulic dampers themselves.
 As a sign of how Citroen wants to pitch the C5 X as a big comfortable cruiser, both of these technologies are offered on all versions as standard.